What Doesn’t Kill Her

 Chapter 17 THE OIL SHEIK

-Tawfik Elahi was a loyal subscriber to her blog.
+Talal-al-Elahi was a loyal subscriber to her blog.
 He was an Iraqi oil sheik living in Switzerland.
 Like Katrina, Elahi was an electrical engineer.
 Some people were intrigued by Katrina and what she wrote about her psychic ability.
 Others were obsessed.
 That was Elahi.
-Katrina had learned about Elahi before he ever made contact with her, through his second ex-wife, Zia.
+Katrina had learned about Elahi before he ever made contact with her, through his second wife, Zia.
 Katrina befriended her through a meditation group on social media.
 Zia came from an aristocratic Filipino family.
+Katrina felt the need to call Zia about Elahi.

 Chapter 18 THE AWAKENED ORPHAN